Here we present the sports activities that we believe are a must try.

 The seasons are actually not so defined, rather there are more or less rainy months, the driest ones are from May to September.

 In the mountainous areas, almost volcanic, the rains double in intensity and quantity, here the wet season is present practically all year round and leaves no room for great truces.

 In the southernmost area, the one most frequented by tourism, such as Jakacarta, Bali and the islands close to Australia, two seasons can be distinguished, a wetter one from November to May with heavy rains and a relatively dry and less rainy season from June. in October.
 Precipitation is greatly reduced especially in the islands closest to Australia.

 I can conclude by saying that the best time for a trip to Indonesia is between May and October, even better between July and August.

 Of course, what to pack for a trip depends on what activities you will do and, above all, on the period when you go there.

 Below we give you just a few indications on what absolutely must not be missing.

-We generally recommend practical, sporty and informal clothing.
+I generally recommend practical, sporty and informal clothing.